-the Management Company will only be entitled to terminate the appointment of the Servicer and substitute the Servicer if a Servicer Termination Event has occurred in relation to the Servicer.
-No termination of the appointment of the Servicer will become effective until a substitute servicer appointed by the Management Company has agreed to perform the initial Servicer's duties, responsibilities and obligations:
+The Management Company will only be entitled to substitute the Servicer Termination Event shall have occurred and is continuing in relation to the Servicer.
+No substitution of the Servicer will become effective until a Replacement Servicer appointed by the Management Company has agreed to perform the initial Servicer's duties, responsibilities and obligations.